 - The Committee shall, upon the adoption of these regulations, determine and by rule declare the conditions under which students shall be entitled to keep in possession or operate motor vehicles.

 - The University of Missouri-Kansas City shall endeavor to provide on-campus parking facilities that will be appropriately marked and maintained as University of Missouri-Kansas City parking lots.
-All such parking lots shall be maintained for the exclusive use of University of Missouri-Kansas City employees, students, and visitors.
+All such parking lots shall be maintained for the exclusive use of University of Missouri-Kansas City employees, students, visitors and affiliates.

 - All such parking lots shall be divided into such classes as the Committee may determine, and the Committee shall prescribe the qualifications for parking on each class of parking lots.

-- Parking permits shall be issued to qualified employees, visitors and students of the University of Missouri-Kansas City in accordance with regulations adopted by the Committee.
+- Parking permits shall be issued to qualified employees, visitors, students and affiliates of the University of Missouri-Kansas City in accordance with regulations adopted by the Committee.
 Such permits shall designate the type of lot to which the permit applies.

 - All persons to whom parking permits are issued may be required to pay a fee to the University of Missouri-Kansas City at the time the permit is issued.
 The amount of the fee will be recommended by the Committee.
 The date of expiration of each permit issued shall be plainly printed or typed on the permit.